devuxd/ProgrammingStrategies/localize-fault.md

 1. The goal of this strategy is to find where `value` was computed.
 2. Find all lines `L` in the program that can set `value`
-3. Set breakpoints on all `L`
-4. Reproduce `failure`, finding last execution of a line `L` that occurred before `failure`.
+3. Reproduce `failure`, finding last execution of a line `L` that occurred before `failure` (using breakpoints or a time-travel debugger).
 If your debugger supports reverse execution, this is a matter of stepping backwards.
 If not, you may have to reproduce `failure` more than once to find the last execution.
-5. Is the last `L` to execute incorrect?
+4. Is the last `L` to execute incorrect?
 Reflect on the intended behavior of the line and whether, as implemented, it achieves this behavior.
 If it's incorrect, you've found the bug!
 Return `L`.
-6. If the line is correct, is a value `value2` used by the last `L` to execute incorrect?
+5. If the line is correct, is a value `value2` used by the last `L` to execute incorrect?
 If so, return `localizeWrongValue(failure, value2)`.
-7. Failed to find defect.
+6. Failed to find defect.
 Return nothing.

 *strategy* `localizeMissingOutput(failure)`